Kikobeats/js-mythbusters/docs/workflow/lookup-table.md

 lookupTable[compare(4, myValue)]
 ```

-In objects, you may also use *falsy* values as keys.
+You may also use *falsy* values as keys in objects.

 ## Array vs. Object

-Be careful about choosing between `Object` or `Array`:
+Be careful when choosing between `Object` or `Array`:

-- If you need a incremental index, use `Array`.
+- If you need an incremental index, use `Array`.
 - In other cases, use `Object`.

 ## Caveats

 Although it is more readable, using a lookup table isn't always better.
+The cost
-The cost of creating the lookup table could be higher than using a set of `if`/`else` statements.
-So, it depends on your code:
+of creating the lookup table could be higher than using a set of `if`/`else`
+statements.
+It depends on your code:

 - If you have to handle a small set of conditions (maybe less than 3) or the code runtime life is short, use `if`/`else`.
-- In other cases, use a lookup table.
+- In other cases use a lookup table.